 Preheat your oven to 425°F.

 Add pistachios to a baking pan (ideally lined with foil) and pop them in the oven for about 3 to 5 minutes.
-Then remove from the oven and set aside, allowing them to cool off.
-The goal is get a beautiful golden brown toasting on the nuts.
+Then remove them from the oven and set them aside, allowing them to cool off.
+The goal is to get a beautiful golden brown toasting on the nuts.

 You can buy pre-roasted pistachios to save a few minutes, but trust me, this step is worth it.